Home / Super booster / Super essentials / What are the accumulation and retirement phases of super?

 When you enter the workforce, you must choose a super fund or accept the default MySuper fund offered by your employer.
 Your accumulation account with this fund can then accept compulsory Super Guarantee contributions from your employer or business.
 You can also make personal contributions, directly or via a salary-sacrifice arrangement with your employer.

-Read more about your preservation age and other conditions of release.
+Read more about conditions of release.

 All earnings from the investments within your super account are taxed at up to 15% in accumulation phase.
 However, capital gains on the sale of investments held for longer than 12 months receive a 33% capital gains tax discount, effectively reducing CGT to 10%.
-The Retirement Income Review (released in November 2020) found franking credits further reduced the effective tax rate for super assets in the accumulation phase to 7%.
+The Retirement Income Review (released in November 2020) found franking credits further reduced the effective tax rate for super assets in the accumulation phase to approximately 7%.

 Retirement phase